 CA Realty Training has trainers who have experience in the real estate field.

 They bring their unique perspective while teaching and can offer real-world examples on how to apply concepts.
 Having them as an “unofficial mentor” will give you an advantage.

-Another great resource that CA Realty Training provides is their YouTube channel for on-demand learning.
+Another great resource that CA Realty Training provides is its YouTube channel for on-demand learning.

 This video library is filled with real estate terminology, best practices, and information you’ll use when you are a licensed real estate agent.

 Final Thoughts on Why New Real Estate Agents Quit

 If you don’t fall into these common traps, you can avoid being a statistic and have an amazing first year in a real estate career.